 - your past learning experiences.

 Your academic accommodation(s) must be directly related to the functional limitations of your disability in the university environment.
 Additionally, your academic accommodations may change depending on the course or program’s essential requirements and any changes in your symptoms.
 It is also important to note that having a specific diagnosis/disability does not necessarily mean that you are entitled to be accommodated, or to receive a specific type of accommodation.

 Potential academic accommodations include (not an exhaustive list):

 - alternative exam location (e.g. a quiet space or private room)

 - flexible deadlines (extensions) for assignments negotiated in advance, when possible

 - additional clarification from Course Instructor and/or TA

 - audio recording lectures.

-Potential supports available through the CSD include (not an exhaustive list):
+Potential supports available through Student Accessibility Services (SAS) include (not an exhaustive list):

 - access to an Assistive Technologist